pranavj4work/React-Native-Movie-app/README.md

 # RNMovie

-A job-ready React Native movie app built with Expo, TypeScript, TMDB, React Navigation, TanStack Query, Axios, and Zustand.
+React Native movie app built with Expo, TypeScript, TMDB, React Navigation, TanStack Query, Axios, and Zustand.

 ## What it demonstrates